Police officer involved in Jersey City shooting, officials report

-JERSEY CITY, New Jersey -- A police officer was involved in a shooting in Jersey City, officials report.
+JERSEY CITY, New Jersey -- Police officers opened fire on a suspect during an arrest in Jersey City.

 The shooting happened in the area of MLK Drive and Union Street on Tuesday evening.